Harvia

 Harvia Plc (natively Harvia Oyj) is a Finnish heater, sauna, spa and sauna interiors manufacturer.
 The company's product offering covers all three sauna types: traditional sauna, steam sauna and infrared sauna.
 Harvia is headquartered in Muurame, Central Finland.
 The company's products are distributed globally through a network of dealers.
 Harvia shares (“HARVIA”) are listed on the Nasdaq Helsinki Ltd and are registered in the Finnish Book-Entry Register maintained by Euroclear Finland Ltd.

+In 2018, Harvia ranked as the third largest sauna company globally.